trieschlab/PymoNNto/docs/Classical_Examples/Hodgkin_Huxley.md

-# Hodgkin Huxley SORNSim Implementation
+# Hodgkin Huxley PymoNNto Implementation

 The following code creates a Neuron with multiple Hodgkin Huxley segments.
 Over time the input current of the first compartment changes, which creates different spike patterns flowing through the segments.